ABOUT

 As a composer, Stossel likes to explore relationships between broad overarching musical shapes and musical structure, making connections between a myriad of arts.
 His works are often inspired by visual arts, architecture, and poetry.
 Stossel has previously studied with Nicholas Landrum, Jennifer Merkowitz, and Paul Coleman.

-Stossel has participated in the Mostly Modern Festival (2022), Summer at Eastman (2019), CIM’s Young Composers program (2019), Stossel was a 2022 Norfolk New Music Workshop Fellow.
-His pieces have been performed across the U.S. In venues such as Mixon hall (Cleveland Institute of Music) and Kilbourne Hall (Eastman School of Music).
-Saratogo Springs, New York.
+Stossel has actively participated in various musical festivals, including the Bowdoin International Summer Festival (2023), the Mostly Modern Festival (2022), Summer at Eastman (2019), and CIM’s Young Composers program (2019).
+He was recognized as a Norfolk New Music Workshop Fellow in 2022.
+Stossel’s compositions have been showcased across the United States in venues such as Mixon Hall at the Cleveland Institute of Music, Kilbourne Hall at the Eastman School of Music, Studzinski Recital Hall in Brunswick, ME, as well as Saratoga Springs, New York.